Volunteer and Service Learning Center

 BC BIGS is a partnership between the Volunteer and Service Learning Center (VSLC), Big Brothers Big Sisters of Massachusetts Bay (BBBSMB), and Big Sister Association of Greater Boston (BSA) where BC students can serve as mentors to young people in Boston.
 BC BIGS is a great way to get involved in the Boston community, make a difference in a young person’s life, and meet other BC students who share similar passions.

-- Regular communication with Match Support Specialists at Big Brothers Big Sisters of Massachusetts Bay or Big Sister Association of Greater Boston
+Once you apply, your application will be sent to either Big Brothers Big Sisters of Massachusetts Bay (for males) or Big Sister Association of Greater Boston (for females) to begin the matching process.

 BC BIGS Franklin Field is a campus-based mentoring program, where Little Brothers and Sisters from Franklin Field Housing Development in Dorchester are transported to campus on alternate Saturdays throughout the year.
 During the academic year there are approximately 15 structured events lasting about 3-4 hours.
 Bigs and Littles share in the fun large-group programming, and then have one-on-one time each week as well.